Keith Mitchell gets his first PGA Tour win, taking Honda

-“I was trying to focus on what was going on,” Mitchell said.
-“My mind started wandering there a little bit at the end ... and then I hit a great putt.”

-Mitchell was tied for the lead after 36 holes, and was tied for second going into Sunday.
-He birdied four of his final seven holes for his first win as a pro — including stints on the Web.com and Latinoamerica tours.

-All he had to do for that victory was hold off two of the game’s best in Koepka and Fowler.
-Koepka shot a 66, and Fowler a 67.
-They both made birdied the 18th, and Fowler had a huge charge late to get to 8 under — with three birdies in his final four holes, including a 45-footer on the 17th.
+Koepka and Fowler both birdied the 18th.
+Fowler actually birdied three of his final four holes, including a 45-footer on the 17th.

 But Mitchell didn’t waver in the wind.